onicai/llama_cpp_canister/README.md

 # Set up

-WARNING: Currently, the canister can only be build on a `mac` !
+WARNING: Currently, the canister can only be build on a `Mac` !

-- VERY IMPORTANT: Use Python 3.11 ❗❗❗

 - Clone the repo and it's children: